lewisknewton/questionnaire-engine/README.md

 For development and testing, the application was run on the University of Portsmouth's [Virtual Machine Service](https://uop-1-server-per-student-prod.appspot.com/instance/get).

+## Directory Structure

+The application consists of the following directories:

+* [database/](database/) – containing files for configuring and accessing the PostgreSQL database
+* [public/](public/) – containing front-end files to be served to clients
+* [questionnaires/](questionnaires/) – containing user-provided questionnaire files
+* [routes/](routes/) – containing endpoint definitions for the API and normal browser use
+* [tests/](tests/) – containing automated test cases

 ## Set-up

 Navigate to the installation folder and run: